 If you are interested in becoming active in your Olympian community, you can search for the contact information of your NOA through the NOA Directory.

-If your country does not have an NOA and you would be interested in forming one, please contact the WOA team.
+If your country does not have an NOA and you would be interested in forming one, please consult the NOA Start-Up Guide and contact the WOA team.

-The NOA Guide topic areas are based on addressing the NOA Key Performance Indicators that WOA has developed to help guide NOAs.
-The starting question when developing these KPIs was: What does 'good' look like for an NOA?
+WOA has developed key factors in order to guide you in being successful within your NOA.
+The starting question when developing the following areas was: What does good look like for an NOA?

-- Deliver Service to Olympians and Service to Society programmes and events
+- Project Delivery: Deliver Service to Olympians and Service to Society programmes and events

-- Have an active leadership with good governance
+- Leadership and Governance: Have an active leadership with good governance

-- Engage with other stakeholders, including the NOC
+- Stakeholder Engagement: Engage with other stakeholders, including the NOC

 Refer to the NOA checklist to ensure that your NOA is achieving its aims in alignment with the WOA mission.